shivannis/xandr-docs-public/xandr-docs/articles/monetize/deal-auction-mechanics-for-second-price-auction.md

 ---
-title : Deal Auction Mechanics for Second-Price Auction description : This page deals with different types of auctions with examples. ms.date: 10/28/2023
+title: Deal Auction Mechanics for Second-Price Auction
+description: This page deals with different types of auctions with examples. ms.date: 10/28/2023
 ---